Und3Rdo9/personal-website-v5/README.md

 ## Publishing and versioning

 We use Lerna for publishing our different packages to the appropriate location.
 More info once this feature has been developed.

+## Linting & formatting

+We use ESLint with plugins for TypeScript, React and Prettier support.
+For a good developer experience, it's useful to setup your editor to automatically run ESLint fix command whenever you save a file.
+If you open this project as a VSCode workspace, it will automatically configure this using the settings in `.vscode/settings.json`

+Code formatting will happen automatically using prettier.

+Linting and formatting can be customized by extending the base config in each individual package.